cypress-io/cypress-documentation/content/api/commands/origin.md

 A URL specifying the secondary origin in which the callback is to be executed.
 This should at the very least contain a hostname, and may also include the protocol, port number & path.
+Query params are not supported.

 This argument will be used in two ways: